mswiseman/hemp_survey/README.md

 ## All together now.

-Come say 'Hi' to me at Plant Health 2022!
+Come say 'Hi' to me at [Plant Health 2022](https://www.apsnet.org/meetings/annual/PH2022/Pages/default.aspx).

 ![Screen Shot 2022-08-04 at 9 11 07 PM](https://user-images.githubusercontent.com/33985124/182999833-106dff62-96be-4d53-9845-ecac239deaa5.png)

+If you want the hi-res version you can email me.

-## Questions?
+## Questions, comments, etc.?

 Feel free to drop me a line.
 I love data visualizations and teaching folks when I can.
+I also love tips if you have suggestions about how to improve my code (I'm learning too).

 Email: [michele.wiseman@oregonstate.edu](mailto:michele.wiseman@oregonstate.edu)